Preface

 The effects are not only structural but relational.
 Relationships with those who operate within or benefit from prevailing systems can create divided loyalties—to individuals and to the structures they represent.
 This overlap can deepen assimilation and erode self-awareness, sometimes leading to what some describe as a state of “nothingness.”
 These dynamics often unfold unconsciously, particularly within communities guided by respected authority figures.

-I have confronted such systems firsthand, as recounted in Books 2, 3, and 7, which are currently in progress.
+I have confronted such systems firsthand, as recounted in Books 2, 3, 6, and 7.
 In my twenties, I belonged to a religious institution grounded in unquestioned belief—one that praised obedience, marginalized dissent, and disciplined those who challenged its doctrine.
 In my forties, I worked within a business organization shaped by shared assumptions that rewarded compliance over conscience and discouraged scrutiny of inconsistent practices.
+In my fifties, I taught symbolic logic within a community college system—a subject never previously studied or taught—so a book suited to the way the material could be learned was selected, and a customized edition was created with the publisher before the course began.
 In my sixties, I participated in jury selection and openly challenged the ideological premises of a judicial system grounded in legitimacy, consensus, and authority—one that often prioritizes ritual over reflection and silences those willing to question its assumptions.
 In each case, I chose conscience over automatic compliance.

 Whether we consciously defend certain systems or unconsciously support them, these frameworks shape our thoughts, beliefs, and behaviors, thereby profoundly influencing our quality of life.
 What could be more significant than clinging to one or more of these systems?
 As Aristotle observed, the habits we form early in life are profoundly important, shaping our lives in ways that make all the difference.